masterkey829/AIRight/README.md

 # Collecting the Public’s Perception of AI and Robot Rights

-Guildline for interpreting statments for the experiment.
+Guidelines for understanding the declarative statements presented to participants.

 ## 1. Agent
-1. AI
+- <b>AI</b>
-2. Robot
+- <b>Robot</b>

-## 2. Form
+## 2. Level of Autonomy
 We present robots and AI in two different forms.
-- Normal : Merely calling them as AI and robot / (e.g., 'AI programs' / 'Robots')
+- <b>Standard</b>: Merely calling them AI and robots (i.e., 'AI programs', 'robots')
-- Autonomous: Introducing AI and robots as explicitly entirely autonomous  / (e.g., 'completely autonomous AI programs','completely autonomous robots')
+- <b>Autonomous</b>: Explicitly introducing AI and robots as completely autonomous  (i.e., 'completely autonomous AI programs', 'completely autonomous robots')

 ## 3. Phrasing Style
-For reducing bias by the words, we employed three different styles that were randomly assigned to each participant.
+To reduce wording bias, we employed three different styles that were randomly assigned to each participant and right.
 - <b>Indirect</b>: Electronic agents (i.e., AI or robot) appear as the object of the statement (e.g., "No one should be able to turn off or kill AI programs.").
 - <b>Direct</b>: Electronic agents are the subject of the sentence (e.g., "Robots should receive payment for their work.").
 - <b>Explicit</b>: A variant of the second form, where the word "right" is explicitly used (e.g., "Robots should have the right to be paid for their work.").

-## 4. AI and Robot's Right
+## 4. AI and Robot Rights

-There are <b>11</b> rights for AI and robots.
-They are divided by 3 cartegories.
+We tackle <b>11</b> rights for AI and robots.
+They are divided into 3 categories.
 1. Related to Legal Boundaries
     - Right to Sue and Be Sued
         - (Agent) should be able to sue and be sued for injuries and damages